davdar/maam/writeup/paper.markdown

 application.
 The state-space `Σ` for `λIF` makes allocation explicit using two separate stores for values (`Store`) and for the stack (`KStore`).

-Guided by the syntax and semantics of `λIF` defined in this section we develop interpretation parameters in Section \ref{analysis-parameters}, a monadic interpreter in Section \ref{the-interpreter}, and both concrete and abstract instantiations for the interpretation parameters in Section
-\ref{recovering-analyses}.
-The variations in path and flow sensitivity developed in sections \ref{varying-path-and-flow-sensitivity} and
-\ref{a-compositional-monadic-framework} are independent of this (or any other) semantics.

 `\begin{figure}`{.raw}
 `````align````````````````````````````````````````
  i ∈  ℤ